 Writing is nothing if not challenging.
 Besides, it’s hard to murder your darlings.
 Why not let an editor do the dirty work?

 What do I receive from a copyedit?

-- A style sheet listing choices for spelling, punctuation, and capitalization
+- A style sheet listing choices for grammar, spelling (including character and place names), punctuation, and capitalization

 - Edits marked in your document using Word’s Track Changes

 - Comments throughout the document explaining changes and suggesting alternatives